C++ Small String Optimization

 }; // 32 bytes

-, 8 bytes) is combined with a char array in a union if the string length is less than local capacity.
+The capacity (size_type, 8 bytes) is combined with a char array in a union if the string length is less than local capacity.

-is define to support both char
+The template argument value_type is define to support both char and wchar_t.

-has a local capacity of 15.basic_string<wchar_t>
+• basic_string<char> has a local capacity of 15.

-has a local capacity of 7.- we need one more char to store
+• we need one more char to store \0.

-, a minimum block allocated by dynamic memory allocation (malloc/new) is 16 bytes (so less than 16 bytes is not a good optimization).
+Both of them have a total size of 32 bytes.
+The size of the char array is 16 bytes, because in g++, a minimum block allocated by dynamic memory allocation (malloc/new) is 16 bytes (so less than 16 bytes is not a good optimization).

 You may notice that there exists an overhead of 8 bytes in the union.
 This is ignorable if you do not need to store huge amounts of small strings in memory.